cornelcroi/context-lens/README.md

 ### 💡 Have Ideas?

-We'd love to hear your suggestions!
+I'd love to hear your suggestions!
 Open an issue on GitHub to:
 - Request new features
 - Suggest improvements
 - Share your use cases